Research

 Pig Welfare and Pork Provenance

-Developing a system where information from tags on individual pigs can be used to quickly identify and respond to animal health issues in commercial piggeries, and create a digital record to share information through the supply chain.
+This project developed a system where information from tags on individual pigs can be used to quickly identify and respond to animal health issues in commercial piggeries and create a digital record to share information through the supply chain.

 Project complete